Flèche bas

 Video games & music

 Experts form the video game and music industries gathered at Sacem in November to discuss the fundamental role of music in the gaming experience.
-Sacem -- one of the few management companies fully invested in this sector -- aims to explore the synergies of these two creative worlds, strengthen partnerships and imagine what comes next.
+As one of the few performing rights organisations fully invested in this issue, Sacem is committed to exploring the many ways music and video games can forge new partnerships and create new synergies looking forward.

 Experts form the video game and music industries gathered at Sacem in November to discuss the fundamental role of music in the gaming experience.
-Sacem -- one of the few management companies fully invested in this sector -- aims to explore the synergies of these two creative worlds, strengthen partnerships and imagine what comes next.
+As one of the few performing rights organisations fully invested in this issue, Sacem is committed to exploring the many ways music and video games can forge new partnerships and create new synergies looking forward.

 France-Korea Songwriting Camp

-In partnership with the major Korean music publisher CTGA, we organised our very first songwriting camp dedicated to K-Pop.
+Working with major Korean music publisher CTGA, we organised Sacem's very first K-Pop songwriting camp.
 Some twenty international, Korean and French creators wrote more than 40 compositions in one week, which were then offered to K-Pop groups.
 This unique project, which offers our members new networking opportunities, will continue in 2025 in Korea.

-In partnership with the major Korean music publisher CTGA, we organised our very first songwriting camp dedicated to K-Pop.
+Working with major Korean music publisher CTGA, we organised Sacem's very first K-Pop songwriting camp.
 Some twenty international, Korean and French creators wrote more than 40 compositions in one week, which were then offered to K-Pop groups.
 This unique project, which offers our members new networking opportunities, will continue in 2025 in Korea.

 Minutes +

-A new version of the portal for creators' representatives was launched.
-Enhanced with new services, it offers tracking and data analysis for optimised follow-up of Sacem claims, access to market data for better visibility of trends, and documentation and export of catalogues for easier repertoire management.
+We just launched a new version of our web portal for agents.
+Enhanced with new services for repertoire management, it offers tracking and data analysis to help users follow up on Sacem claims, key market data to better identify trends, and various catalogue documentation and export tools.

-A new version of the portal for creators' representatives was launched.
-Enhanced with new services, it offers tracking and data analysis for optimised follow-up of Sacem claims, access to market data for better visibility of trends, and documentation and export of catalogues for easier repertoire management.
+We just launched a new version of our web portal for agents.
+Enhanced with new services for repertoire management, it offers tracking and data analysis to help users follow up on Sacem claims, key market data to better identify trends, and various catalogue documentation and export tools.

 FOCUS